control-toolbox/Tutorials.jl/docs/src/tutorial-free-times.md

 using DataFrames
 using Plots
 using Printf
+using OrdinaryDiffEq
+using NonlinearSolve
+using DifferentiationInterface
+import ForwardDiff
+using LinearAlgebra
+using NLsolve

 const x₁₀ = -42272.67       # initial position x
 const x₂₀ = 0               # initial position y